Scalable Reactive Atomistic Dynamics with GAIA: Methods

 \bmhead{Nanoreactor$^+$ builder} This builder explores the reactive configurational space of the input molecular systems by combining the quantum cluster growth (QCG) scheme~\cite{SPPH22} with the metadynamics (MTD) simulations.
 This two-step procedure first generates candidate reactant assemblies and then drives them through reactive trajectories to sample bond breaking and formation events.

 The QCG procedure was implemented using CREST~\cite{PBG20,SPPH22} in the QCG mode.
-Each atomic element contained in a P, when available, was first paired with a single NP to form a P--NP combination.
+Each atomic element contained in P, when available, was first paired with a single molecule from NP to form a pair $(p,q)\in\mathrm{P}\times\mathrm{NP}$.
 These pairs were then extended by combining the P--NP assemblies with additional NP partners.
-In the absence of P, one NP was fixed as the solute and combined with another NP.
+In the absence of P, a molecule $q$ was fixed as the solute and combined with another one from NP.
 For each pair, the number of partner molecules was controlled by an adjustable parameter.
 Spin multiplicities were initially set to closed-shell configurations.
 An initial geometry optimization could be skipped when the input structures were already equilibrated.
-A short (1~ps by default) MD ensemble was performed in the ALPB water model, while an outer wall potential confined the cluster with a scaling factor of 1.2 by default.
+A short (1\,ps by default) MD ensemble was performed in the ALPB water model, while an outer wall potential confined the cluster with a scaling factor of 1.2 by default.
 The lowest-energy structures were collected and passed to subsequent Nanoreactor$^+$ simulations.
-If convergence failed, the workflow automatically retried with progressively altered parameters: the wall scaling factor was varied sequentially (1.2, 1.4, 0.8, 1.0, 1.6), and the spin multiplicity was cycled through singlet, doublet, and triplet states.
+If convergence failed, the workflow automatically retried with progressively altered parameters: The wall scaling factor was varied sequentially (1.2, 1.4, 0.8, 1.0, 1.6), and the spin multiplicity was cycled through singlet, doublet, and triplet states.
 If all combinations failed to yield a converged ensemble, the corresponding pair was discarded as a failed QCG attempt.
 By default, the ideal number of QCG generated configurations is $N^{\mathrm{QCG}}= |\mathrm{P}|\cdot|\mathrm{NP}|\cdot(|\mathrm{NP}|-1) + |\mathrm{NP}|^2$.